LouvainVerificationLab/pynusmv/README.md

 you pass to setuptools, the output will be produced under `build` or `dist`.

 ### Verifying your build
-To check if the compilation was successfull, you can run the unit tests:
+To check if the compilation was successful and make sure you didn't break anything in the expected behavior of the lib, you can run the unit tests as such:
-`python3 -m unittest`
+`python3 setup.py test`

 ## DOCUMENTATION
-The full API of (the upper interface of) PyNuSMV can be generated thanks to Sphinx (http://www.sphinx-doc.org/) by running: `make html` in the doc/ directory.
-The documentation is then available in the doc/html/index.html page.
-Other userful information like a presentation of the tool and a short tutorial are also given.
+The full API of (the upper interface of) PyNuSMV can be generated thanks to Sphinx (http://www.sphinx-doc.org/) by running the following command:
+`python3 setup.py doc` or `python3 setup.py doc --builder=<builder>`

+The resulting documentation will be produced in buid/doc/<builder>.
+Where _builder_ is the name of the builder you chose to generate the documentation.
+By default, this builder is set to `html` which means the documentation will be generated in html format.

 The same documentation is also available on http://pynusmv.readthedocs.org/.

-### FIXME: Chances are high that the documentation be broken

 ## Content
 This package contains:
   - this README.md file;
-  - TOOLS.md : notes about the tools provided with PyNuSMV;
-  - dependencies/ : a directory containing the dependencies project necessary to pynusmv
+  - dependencies : a directory containing the dependencies project necessary to pynusmv
   - pynusmv : the package containig the whole upper interface of pynusmv
   - pynusmv_lower_interface : the package containing the wole lower interface of pynusmv
+  - doc : a directory containing the files that permit the documentation generation.
+  - tests : the project unittests
   - setup.py : PyNuSMV compilation file;

-### FIXME: Add the tests again

 Note that pre-compiled versions have less content because only the minimal required files (i.e. PyNuSMV files and nusmv shared library) are included.